 - Identify the type of visa you intend to apply for and compile the relevant documents.
 The type of visa will determine the documents required.

-- Where you are travelling to a single country in the schengen area then your application should be to the embassy of the country you intend to visit.
+- If you are travelling to a single country in the Schengen area then your application should be to the embassy of the country you intend to visit.

 - Complete Schengen Visa Application Form.

-- Submit application and supporting documents to the embassy of the country you are applying to.
+- Submit the application and supporting documents to the embassy of the country you are applying to.